 When you send us a text, we don’t see your name or phone number.
 We use a system that automatically encrypts your personal information and assigns a random ID.
 So, when we answer a question, we don’t see any information that might identify you.

-In rare cases, we may be legally obligated to access your phone number and report it to another organization, like the police or child protective services.
+In rare cases, administrators may be legally obligated to access your phone number and report it to another organization, like the police or child protective services.
+These may include cases where someone under 18 is experiencing abuse and cases when someone’s life may be in danger.
 We avoid this as much as possible.
-These may include cases where someone under 18 is experiencing abuse and cases when someone’s life may be in danger.
 Unless we are legally obligated to do so, we will not share identifiable personal information.

 The use of the data

 We save all of our texting conversations so that we can better answer any follow-up questions people may have.
 We also gather certain data, namely: